Russian 102nd Military Base: Present-day

+In September 2026, after Russian President Vladimir Putin had said that it was willing to close the base if Armenia determined it was no longer required, Armenian Prime Minister Nikol Pashinyan stated that Armenia did not view it as a vital necessity, and would not object if Moscow decided to close it and withdraw its military presence.

 Supply to the base

 A special five-year agreement concluded with Georgia on March 31, 2006, allowed Russia access to the 102nd Military Base through Georgia's land and airspace.
 The agreement prohibited Russia from handing over any armament transited through Georgian territory to a third country and from transiting biological, nuclear or chemical substances, as well as weapons of mass destruction or their components.
 It further stipulated that the amount of military cargo should have been agreed between Russia and Georgia one year in advance.
 Furthermore, Georgia could refuse the transit if it posed a threat to its national security or if the final destination of the transited military cargo was a location within a conflict zone or a warring state.
 In December 2006, Russia accused Georgia of "sabotaging" the cargoes destined for the 102nd Military Base.

 The transit of Russian military personnel and cargo was suspended by the government of Georgia in the aftermath of the 2008 war with Russia.
 Upon expiration of its five-year term, on April 19, 2011, the Parliament of Georgia annulled the 2006 agreement with Russia.